Omgitskillah/igh/igh_shield/README.md

 3. Log onto initialstate using company credentials to view data.

 ### NOTE: every new device will automatically start sending data to initialstate each time a new message is published to MQTT

+# EXTERNAL 3rd PARTY SIM Vs INTERNAL PARTICLE SIM
+It is not possible to dinamically switch between the internal and external sim cards on run time.
+Choosing between the two sim cards can be done by editing the `simcard.inc` file in the `src` folder of this application by applying either the constant variable INTERNAL_SIM or EXTERNAL_SIM and triggering a build of the system.
+Switching between the two sims may require a full power cycle of the devices.